danjarvis/cordova-plugin-document-contract/README.md

 Resolves a content URI and retrieves a contract object.

-An Object of key/value pairs will get passed to the `success` callback (keys will be`columns` that returned a value).
+An object of key/value pairs will get passed to the `success` callback (keys will be`columns` that returned a value).

 If `columns` is not specified, the query will return all available columns.
 This is not recommended as it is [inefficient](http://developer.android.com/reference/android/content/ContentResolver.html#query%28android.net.Uri,%20java.lang.String[],%20java.lang.String,%20java.lang.String[],%20java.lang.String%29).